Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 The test cases are constructed to emphasize the structural properties of the input rather than raw problem size.
 In particular, we focus on instances with a relatively large number of variables (or certificate length) in proportion to the total formula length (or problem instance size).

-This choice is motivated by the observation that the execution time of the proposed simulation depends primarily on the \textbf{total input length (comprising both the problem instance and the candidate certificate)}, while the number of variables (or certificate length) mainly determines the certificate space.
-Accordingly, instances with a \textbf{relatively high certificate-to-instance ratio, even within a constrained total input size,} highlight the practical advantages of our approach.
+This choice is motivated by the observation that the execution time of the proposed simulation depends primarily on the total input length (comprising both the problem instance and the candidate certificate), while the number of variables (or certificate length) mainly determines the complexity of the underlying certificate space.
+Accordingly, instances with a relatively high certificate-to-instance ratio including a few cnf20 benchmark, highlight the practical advantages of our approach.

-\paragraph{Benchmark Selection and Test Case Generation} Although the \textsc{Subset Sum} Turing machine ($\mathcal{M}_{\mathrm{SS}}$) shares the same theoretical asymptotic order as the fixed-state \textsc{SAT} machine ($\mathcal{M}_{\mathrm{SAT}}$)— and even maintains a lower degree of complexity than the input-dependent model ($\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$)— its concrete implementation involves a substantially larger number of states and tape symbols.
-These higher hidden constant factors lead to noticeably slower empirical performance; thus, to verify functional correctness within practical simulation limits, we focus on \textsc{Subset Sum} instances with \textbf{strictly constrained tape lengths (typically around 50-60 cells)}.
+\paragraph{Benchmark Selection and Test Case Generation} Although the \textsc{Subset-Sum} Turing machine ($M_{\mathrm{SS}}$) shares the same theoretical asymptotic order as the fixed-state \textsc{SAT} machine ($M_{\mathrm{SAT}}$)— and even maintains a lower degree of polynomial complexity than the input-dependent SAT model ($M_{\mathrm{SAT}}^{\mathrm{ID}}$)— its concrete implementation involves a substantially larger number of states and tape symbols.
+These higher hidden constant factors lead to noticeably slower empirical performance; thus, to verify functional correctness within practical simulation limits, we focus on \textsc{Subset-Sum} instances with strictly constrained tape lengths (typically around 50--60 cells).

 Consequently, our experimental evaluation focuses primarily on \textsc{SAT}, which better reflects the practical behavior of the framework.